ARMmbed/mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Unplug your device from the power supply.
 1. Put back the jumper shunt back in J26.
 1. Plug in power.
-1. Press the Mode button until the LED starts blinking to put the device in DAPLink mode.

     **Note:** You don't need the keys and other files that are created in this flow in the future.
 At this point, you can delete these files.